photonlines/Go-Web-Server/README.md

-I've included all of the raw template / html / css files in the actual server code (main.go), but you can find the raw files which can be used to generate the pages and templates within the js / css / templates sub-folders.
+I've included all of the raw template / html / css in the actual server code (main.go), but you can find the raw files which can be used to generate the pages and templates within the js / css / templates sub-folders.